Pyozer/Jean-Charles-MOUSSE-algo/README.md

 # Algo exam part .01 -- basics

+## Run project

+You must have Dart installed (or use DartPad online).

+Run `pub get` in terminal to install dependencies (test).

+To run all test just do `pub run test ./ex*.dart`

+To run only one test you can do `pub run test ./ex01.dart`

 ## Guidelines

 All exercises **HAVE TO** be at the root of your repositories.<br />